mpavezb/cpp_topics/README.md

 Indicates that an object **may be moved from**, allowing the efficient transfer of resources (move ctor) [cpp:move](https://en.cppreference.com/w/cpp/utility/move).

-`std::move()` is a cast that produces an *rvalue* reference to an object, to enable moving from it.
-A object marked with `std::move`
+The `std::move()` function is a cast that produces an *rvalue* reference to an object, so it can be moved.

+After an object marked with `std::move`:
+* it is considered to be in an indeterminate, but valid state.
+* only two operations are safe: destruction or reassignement.

-It's a new C++ way to avoid copies.
-For example, using a move constructor, a std::vector could just copy its internal pointer to data to the new object, leaving the moved object in an incorrect state, avoiding to copy all data.
+It can be used to avoid copies from lvalues.
+For example, a std::vector could just copy its internal pointer to data to the new object:
 ```cpp
 std::string str = "Hello";
 std::vector<std::string> v;